Sunday, March 30, 2025

 Barns Barns, Barns... like my previous post, I’m sharing my observations of what’s around us.
 That activity plus trying to keep current on the hobby is a daily event that I never tire of….

 I had a lot of work done on this barn.
 This sills were rotted and it was poorly supported.
-About 30-35 years ago I had a crew jack up the lower level, pour about a dozen 12" x 5' tall sonotubes tubes (all but 6-8" in the ground) with concrete to support the walls/new sills and interior point loads.
-Cheaper than a new peremiter foundation and it allowed me to retain the stone foundation.
+About 30-35 years ago I had a crew jack up the lower level, pour about a dozen 12" x 5' tall Sonotubes tubes (buried all but 6-8" in the ground) filled with concrete to support the walls/new sills and interior point loads.
+Cheaper than a new perimeter foundation and it allowed me to retain the stone foundation.
 Also, as it is close to the river, when the water gets too high during a climate event, it just runs through the foundation.
 I learned this trick many years ago when doing some "wash-away-first-floor" design work in Florida.

 During this "rehab" most of the wood siding on the lower level had to be removed.
 Much was rotted, anyway.
 To match the upper level, I applied my modeling skills and did some "full scale modeling/weathering".
 Specifically, I first applied a coat of Benjamin Moore "Driftwood" stain.
 On top of that (using a wide brush) I dry brushed a straight white stain...Viola'!